henatan99/private-events/README.md

 ## Contributions

-Contributions, issues and requests are welcome
+Contributions, issues, and requests are welcome

 ## Show support